TumblThreeApp/TumblThree-wiki/How-to-use-the-Application.md

 * A light blue bar left to the blog in the queue indicates a actively downloading blog.
 * The blog manager on the left side also indicates the state of each blog.
 A red background shows an offline blog, a green background an actively crawling blog and a purple background an enqueued blog.
 * You change the download location, the number of concurrent connections, the default backup settings for each newly added blog and various other settings in the 'Settings'.
 * In the Details window you can view statistics of your blog and set blog specific options.
-You can here what kind of post type (photo, video, audio, text, conversation, quote, link) to download.
+You can choose here what type of posts (photo, video, audio, text, conversation, quote, link) to download.
 * For downloading only tagged posts, you'll have to do some steps:
   1. Add the blog url.
   2. Open the blog in the details tab, enter the tags in the Tags textbox in a comma separated list without the leading hash (#) sign.
 E.g. _great big car,bears_ would search for images that are tagged for either a _great big car_ or _bears_ or both.